 For remote workers, power cuts in Lebanon equal internet outages.
 The most disruptive moment is not the blackout itself, but the “switchover gap”—the 30 seconds to two minutes between state power failing and the generator activating.
 During this window, your router loses power and reboots, a process that can take five minutes to restore connectivity.
 This is enough time to drop a critical Zoom call or lose unsaved work.

-Coworking Spaces: Places like Beirut Digital District sell reliability.
-They invest in redundant generators and fiber connections specifically to counter the productivity loss caused by power cuts in Lebanon.
+• Coworking Spaces: Places like Beirut Digital District sell reliability.
+They invest in redundant generators and fiber connections specifically to counter the productivity loss caused by the unstable Internet speed in Lebanon.

 Perhaps the most dangerous aspect of power cuts in Lebanon is the threat to temperature-sensitive medications.
 For travelers carrying insulin or biologic drugs, the inconsistent power supply is a genuine hazard.

 A standard mini-fridge in a rental apartment is a “thermal leaky bucket.”
-During the six-hour power cuts in Lebanon that occur in rural areas or during rationing periods (often 2 AM to 6 AM), internal fridge temperatures can rise above safe levels.
-To ensure medical safety despite power cuts in Lebanon, use Frio Bags which utilize evaporative cooling and do not require electricity.
-Additionally, keeping your medication in the center of the fridge surrounded by water bottles creates “thermal ballast,” helping to stabilize the temperature when the power cuts in Lebanon occur.
+During the six-hour cuts that occur in rural areas or during rationing periods (often 2 AM to 6 AM), internal fridge temperatures can rise above safe levels.
+To ensure medical safety, use Frio Bags which utilize evaporative cooling and do not require electricity.
+Additionally, keeping your medication in the center of the fridge surrounded by water bottles creates “thermal ballast,” helping to stabilize the temperature when the power drops.
+Given these risks, purchasing comprehensive Travel Insurance for Lebanon is non-negotiable for anyone with health concerns.

 Public Safety and Navigating Darkness